NVIDIA/NeMo/docs/source/core/core.rst

 Enforcing dimensions
 ~~~~~~~~~~~~~~~~~~~~

 In addition to specifying tensor layout and elements' semantics, neural types also allow you to enforce tensor dimensions.
-You will have to use long notation to specify dimensions.
-Short notation only allows you to specify axes semantics and assumes
+The user will have to use long notations to specify dimensions.
+Short notations only allows you to specify axes semantics and assumes
 arbitrary dimensions.

 .. code-block:: python